-As a global company with offices, operations, customers and suppliers around the world, Tetra Pak recognises the need to take a broad view of sustainability, , shaped by our brand promise:, to PROTECTS WHAT’S GOOD™.
-Clearly, that’s about protecting food through the processing, packaging and servicing activities that have long been the core of our business.
+At Tetra Pak, our approach to sustainability is shaped by our brand promise – PROTECTS WHAT’S GOOD™.
+Clearly, that’s about protecting food through the processing, packaging and servicing that have long been the core of our business.
 But it goes further.
 It is also about protecting people: our own employees, as well as the communities in which we work and society as a whole.
-And it is about protecting futures: by developing the products and services that will support the future business growth of our customers; by acting and operating in ways that best protect the future of our environment; and by driving a sustainable growth agenda that best ensures the future success of Tetra Pak
+And it is about protecting futures: by developing the products and services that will support the future business growth of our customers; by acting and operating in ways that protect our future environment; and by driving a sustainable growth agenda that ensures the future success of Tetra Pak.